-Our subsidiary banks in the U.S., including Wells Fargo Bank, N.A., are members of the Deposit Insurance Fund (DIF) maintained by the FDIC.
-Through the DIF, the FDIC insures the deposits of our banks up to prescribed limits for each depositor and funds the DIF through assessments on member banks.
+The Company's subsidiaries include banks, such as Wells Fargo Bank, N.A., that are members of the Deposit Insurance Fund (DIF) maintained by the FDIC.
+Through the DIF, the FDIC insures the deposits of our insured banks up to prescribed limits for each depositor and funds the DIF through assessments on member banks.
 To maintain the DIF, member institutions are assessed an insurance premium based on an assessment base and an assessment rate.

 The FDIC has adopted a comprehensive, long-range plan for DIF management, targeting a designated reserve ratio of 2%.
-For the year ended December 31, 2020, the Company's FDIC deposit insurance assessments totaled \$650 million.
+For the year ended December 31, 2021, the Company's FDIC deposit insurance assessments totaled \$666 million.

-The FDIC may terminate a depository institution's deposit insurance upon a finding that the institution's financial condition is unsafe or unsound or that the institution has engaged in unsafe or unsound practices or has violated any applicable rule, regulation, order or condition enacted or imposed by the institution's regulatory agency.
+The FDIC may terminate a depository institution's deposit insurance upon a finding that the institution's financial condition is unsafe or unsound or that the institution or its directors have engaged in unsafe or unsound practices or have violated any applicable law, regulation, order or condition enacted or imposed by the institution's regulatory agency.
 The termination of deposit insurance for one or more of our bank subsidiaries could have a material adverse effect on our earnings, depending on the collective size of the particular banks involved.